joans321/dockerfile/gitolite/README.md

 # Require
 * admin's pub key for new repositories
-* mail config for msmtp
+* email config for msmtp if not use postfix
 * mount old repo dir to /home/git/repositories for import the already repositories

 # Enviroment